chandananerudi/HospitalWebsite/README.md

-# HospitalWebsite
+# Hospital Website
-Creating hospital website wih HTML, CSS, Python, and Django.
+Creation of hospital website with HTML, CSS, Python, and Django.